andreachirico11/Date-Mask-Directive/README.md

 ## Showcase App
 <img width="400" align="right" alt="application" src="https://user-images.githubusercontent.com/57347299/89783541-64cb5780-db17-11ea-8003-3687a7f7f717.png">
 The repository includes an app to mimic the directive connected to a Angular Form Control input and test in real time all possible formats.
-To use it install the dependencies with `npm install` and launch it with `ng serve`
+To use it install the dependencies with npm install and launch it with ng serve .

 &nbsp;
 &nbsp;